GeniXCMS/genixcms-docs/docs/api/db.class.md

 ## Constructor

 Database connection executed on the constructor.
-All database settings are defined at the **config.php** file located at `inc/config/`.
+All database settings are defined at the **config.php** file located at `#!php inc/config/`.

+Constructor will connect database with configuration inside config.php on every load.
+The database configuration was defined during installation and saved on config.php file.

 ## Connect Method

-Usage: `Db::connect();`
+Usage: `#!php Db::connect();`

-Result: `boolean`
+Result: `#!php boolean`

 This method was used to connect into database.
-Currently the connection type is just `mysqli`.
+Currently the connection type is just `#!php mysqli`.
 Will be added more soon.

 To use the method is simple.
 When you create an independent file and need a database connection just execute it before run the query.